andersmh/portfolio/README.md

 🏆 A portfolio of various projects / achievements.
 The portfolio is always in progress, I will append further projects in the future (hopefully).
 NB: It is a website 👀

+The website is also used as a terms of service and privacy policy manager for each of the publicly available apps and services I have created.

-For those interested, the app was built using the Flutter SDK whilst all of the icons and similar was created using Adobe XD and Figma.
+For those interested, the app was built using the Flutter SDK whilst all of the icons and similar was created using Adobe XD and Figma 🎨